mff-uk/sparqless/docs/development.md

 Alternatively, if you use VSCode for development, a `Debug API` debug config is included in the repository.
-Running this debugging config will automatically compile the required files and run the app in debug mode.
+Running this debugging config will automatically compile the required files and run `src/main.ts` in debug mode.

 ### Testing